portsmouth/snelly/docs/intro.md

 </body>
 ```

-The only mandatory function to implement in Scene is {@link Scene.shader}, the other are all optional.
+The only mandatory function to implement in Scene is Scene#shader, the other are all optional.
 However the {@link Scene.init} function is almost always needed, to set the initial camera orientation at least.

 ### Geometry